Social Recall: Facebook’s data scandal and Instagram remains on top

 Vero’s popularity may have been temporary, but Instagram is listening.

-In late March, Instagram stated that it’s changing the News Feed and allowing users to have more control over the feed and how they see their posts.
+In late March, Instagram stated that its News Feed will be changing and allowing users to have more control over the feed and how they see their posts.
 YAY!

 The social megalith also added a ‘tap to shop’ feature, which allows users to view prices of items and follow the link directly through to make a purchase.
 Pretty handy if you ask me.